Latte Tags

 {block} anonymous block

-{block blockname} block definition
+{block blockname} defines a block

-{define blockname} block defintion for future use
+{define blockname} defines a block for later use

-{include blockname} prints block
+{include blockname} renders a block

-{import 'file.latte'} loads blocks from another template
+{import 'file.latte'} imports blocks from a template

 {layout 'file.latte'} / {extends} specifies a layout file

-{embed}{/embed} loads the template or block and allows you to overwrite the blocks
+{embed}{/embed} embeds a template or block and allows overriding blocks

-{ifset blockname}{/ifset} condition if block is defined
+{ifset blockname}{/ifset} condition checking if a block exists

 {try}{else}{/try} catching exceptions

-{rollback} discards try block
+{rollback} discards the try block

 Variables